UPDATE: April 16, 2021

 • Click here for a PDF map of the area, including walking directions.

-• Memorial Amphitheater remains closed to the public.
+A: • Memorial Amphitheater remains closed to the public, due to renovations.

 • The exhibits in the Welcome Center remain closed.